jupegarnica/garn-validator/README.md

     )({ x: 1, y: 2, z: 3 });

     expect(globalThis.console.error).toHaveBeenCalledWith(
-      new TypeError("on path /y value 2 do not match type Boolean") );
+      new TypeValidationError("on path /y value 2 do not match constructor Boolean") );
     expect(globalThis.console.error).toHaveBeenCalledWith(
-      new TypeError("on path /z value 3 do not match type String") );
+      new TypeValidationError("on path /z value 3 do not match constructor String") );
   });
 });